alexmozaidze/brainfuck-rs/README.md

 It doesn't use `unsafe` keyword.
 This pretty much means that it is unlikely to cause undefined behaviour.

-> NOTE: This has nothing to do with panics.
-The program may still panic, but it is unlikely to do so.

 ### configurability

 You can specify the desired length of the tape.
 By default, the tape length is 30000, but you may set it to anything ranging from 1 all the way to `usize::MAX`.